KirylDorakh/task_manager/README.md

 ## Final Notes
 This project became larger than expected, but it was important to see it through.
 I’m proud of the final result: an app that works, is online, and can be used.
 You can try it at simplydone-snfa.onrender.com.
 The source code is on GitHub.

-Future plans include:
+## Future Plans
-Adding calendar and deadline reminders
+- Calendar view and reminders
-Task sharing between users
+- Team collaboration (task sharing)
-Notifications (email/push)
+- OAuth login (Google, GitHub)
-OAuth login options
+- Email and push notifications
-Stronger security (CSRF, HTTPS-only cookies, etc.)
+- Stronger security (CSRF tokens, HTTPS-only cookies)
-Visual polishing and animations
+- UI animations and visual polish